 - Past and future medical bills

 - Pain and suffering

-Currently, the Paragard IUD lawsuits are filed as individual lawsuits.
-More than a dozen have been filed in the Philadelphia Court of Common Pleas.
-It is expected that the lawsuits will eventually become multi-district litigation or MDL.
+In December 2020, a transfer order was signed by the United States Judicial Panel on Multidistrict Litigation (MDL), which created a centralized MDL of more than 50 Paragard lawsuits in the Northern District of Georgia.
 Cases within an MDL are still separate and individual cases, which is different from a class-action lawsuit, where all cases are combined into one.

 MDLs help courts speed up proceedings on cases that share similar facts.
 The MDL judge will allow a handful of "bellwether" cases to move forward to trial.
 The results of the bellwether trials will set the range for settlement for the remainder of the cases within the MDL.What To Do If You Have a Paragard IUD